doodledaron/doodledaron/README.md

 - 👋 Hi, I’m @doodledaron
 - 👀 I’m interested in coding and creative stuff.
-- 🌱 I’m currently learning Degree in Computer Sciece
+- 🌱 I’m currently studying Degree in Computer Sciece
 - 📫 How to reach me : @doodledaron@gmail.com

 <!---